stagerightlabs/woso-rss-relay/README.md

-# Relay
+# WoSo RSS Relay

-This is a feed aggregator for Women's Soccer web content.
+A feed aggregator for Women's Soccer web content.

 There are a surprising number of websites in this space that do not offer RSS feeds; the goal of this project is to create those missing feeds and make them available to the public.

 ## Roadmap